-Providers of support coordination may be reimbursed up to six months from the POC approval date.
+Support coordination agencies may be reimbursed up to six months from the POC approval date.
 Reimbursement is contingent upon the support coordinator performing activities necessary to arrange for the individual to live in the community.
 These activities must be documented by the support coordinator.
-Providers of support coordination will not receive reimbursement for any month during which no activity was performed and documented in the transition process.
+Support coordination agencies will not receive reimbursement for any month during which no activity was performed and documented in the transition process.

 TISC is reimbursed at a monthly rate as set by Medicaid for a maximum of six months from the POC approval date prior to the date of transition.
-Payment will not be authorized until the data management contractor receives an approved POC indicating that the person was/is a nursing facility resident during the time period in which prior authorization is requested.
+Payment will not be authorized until the data contractor receives an approved POC indicating that the individual was/is a nursing facility resident during the time period in which prior authorization is requested.